Federal Requirements Study Guide for the PTCB Exam

 To verify the DEA number, follow these steps:

-1. Add the first, third, and fifth numbers together.
+Add the first, third, and fifth numbers together.

-2. Add the second, fourth, and sixth numbers together.
+Add the second, fourth, and sixth numbers together.

-3. Multiply the sum in the second step by 2.
+Multiply the sum in the second step by 2.

-In addition, practitioners as well as pharmacists must check the Prescription Monitoring Program (PMP) periodically to keep track of a patient’s complete controlled substance history.
+In addition, practitioners as well as pharmacists must check the prescription monitoring program (PMP) periodically to keep track of a patient’s complete controlled substance history.
 This monitoring helps to cut down on polypharmacy, doctor shopping, and early fills.

-The Food and Drug Administration (FDA) is responsible for regulating the safety and efficacy of medical devices, drugs, and biologics.
+The FDA is responsible for regulating the safety and efficacy of medical devices, drugs, and biologics.
 The FDA must approve of each medication before it can be put on the market.
 It also regulates the manufacturing, labeling, dispensing, and post-market surveillance.

-The FDA has also put into effect the Opioid Analgesic Risk Evaluation and Mitigation (REMS) program that requires adequate training be available for healthcare professionals who manage pain.
+The FDA has also put into effect the Opioid Analgesic Risk Evaluation and Mitigation (REMS) program that requires adequate training to be available for healthcare professionals who manage pain.

 Additionally, the FDA provides post-marketing surveillance of medications to monitor safety and efficacy concerns after a medication has come to market.
 In 2019, the FDA required a label change on opioid medications to guide providers on dose tapering prior to discontinuation due to reports of harm caused by abrupt discontinuation.
 Medwatch is the FDA’s safety and adverse event reporting program.